hallmx/fa_convnav/README.md

 from fa_convnav.navigator import *
 ```

-With a fastai learner object `learner`, create a ConvNav instance from `learner` and `layer_info(learner)` method:
+With a fastai Learner object `Learner`, create a ConvNav instance:

 ```
-cn = ConvNav(learner, layer_info(learner)
+cn = ConvNav(learner, Learner.summary())
 ```

-The model type and name are automatically detected and a dataframe of CNN model information built.
-ConvNav dataframes combine an intuitive representation of the model architecture along with the description, class, output dimensions, parameters and frozen/unfrozen status of each module and layer.
+The model type and name are automatically detected and a dataframe of CNN model information is built, called a CNDF dataframe.
+CNDF dataframes combine an intuitive representation of the model architecture along with the description, class, output dimensions, parameters and frozen/unfrozen status of each module and layer.

-View a ConvNav dataframe:
+View a CNDF dataframe:

 ```
 cn.view()